mathias-mike/Crypto-vs-Economy/README.md

 As of the time of this writing (2022-01-30), there are over 10,000 crypto currencies currently in existence and new once springing up each day.
 There are over 2,000 of them that have been in existance since 2018 and with an hourly pull of over 4 years of the data with no weekend breaks (a complete 365 days data availability) gives us over 70 million data points to process at max (24 * 365 * 4 * 2000).

-To demonstrate that the pipeline works, we only use a small subset of the data consisting of 4 cryptocurrencies;
+To demonstrate that the pipeline works, we only use a small subset of the data consisting of 3 cryptocurrencies;
 1. BTC,
 2. ETH,
-3. BNB,
-4. LTC,
+3. LTC,

-4 stocks;
+3 stocks;

-1. AAPL: Apple Inc.,
-2. TSLA: Tesla, Inc.,
+1. TSLA: Tesla, Inc.,
-3. GOOGL: Alphabet Inc.,
+2. GOOGL: Alphabet Inc.,
-4. AMZN: Amazon.com, Inc.,
+3. AMZN: Amazon.com, Inc.,

-and 5 other economic indicators;
+and 4 other economic indicators;

 1. Unemployment, total (% of total labor force) (national estimate)
 2. GDP (current US$)
 3. Official exchange rate (LCU per US$, period average)
 4. Real interest rate (%)
-5. Population, total

 The cryptocurrencies have data points for each day, the stock data have data points for each working day while the other economic indices are updated anually.
 For this reason the pipeline is built to fetch each of this data according to their respective update frequency.

-## Analysis Example

 ## Steps
 The pipeline consists of the following tasks;